 It was totally predictable, the way things ended, but it felt very unsatisfying.
-The mainstream publications readily picked the story up, and the Village Voice even compared it to the soap opera Dallas, what with the reported fisticuffs and the screaming price war.
+The mainstream publications picked the story up, and the Village Voice even compared it to the soap opera Dallas, what with the reported fisticuffs and the screaming price war.
 But for something that was supposed to be dramatic and sensational, it was all so perfunctory.
-Public transit proves inadequate for the people, so we come up with an alternative mode of transportation; gutsy, immigrant entrepreneurs work for wages that are basically unfathomable for anyone else; eventually the government shuts down the big buses on a regulation that still seems a little arbitrary.
+Public transit proves inadequate, so we come up with an alternative mode of transportation; immigrant entrepreneurs work for wages that are basically unfathomable for anyone else; eventually the government shuts down the big buses on a regulation that still seems a little arbitrary.
 There is vague talk of congestion and safety, with unsurprising arguments from both sides.
-In the comments sections of the newspaper stories, a lot of readers automatically started taking shots at Bloomberg.
+The comments sections of the newspaper stories automatically started taking shots at Bloomberg.
 Overall the whole thing reads like a didactic story about the failure of our transportation system.
 Flushing just illustrates this point in an ostentatious way by playing the role of a messed up place where a lot of messed up things happen.
 In the end that’s all anyone took away from the whole episode.

 The earliest iteration of the Chinatown Bus came out of New York in the late 90s.
 The Fung Wah Transportation Company, the most famous of the bunch, started as a jitney service that shuttled Chinese workers from Manhattan to Brooklyn.
 Growing affluence and the desire to spread to the suburbs, combined with gentrification pressures in Manhattan, led to the establishment of various Chinese communities in the outer boroughs and all along the eastern seaboard.
 Commercial outposts formed around these communities, and new immigrants from Manhattan moved out there to work in the Chinese supermarkets and restaurants.
 But they would always have to return to New York to see family and to socialize, and they were connected through the buses.
 They went on vacations by the buses, going from one Chinatown to another and back.
 When their kids grew up, they went on college tours.
 The New York to Boston route was the most popular.